gfxholo/iconic/README.md

 ## How is this plugin different from [Iconize](https://github.com/FlorianWoelki/obsidian-iconize)?

-Both plugins can add icons to files, bookmarks, and file tabs. *Iconic* can also:
+Both plugins can add icons to files, folders, and bookmarks. *Iconic* can also:

 - Set icons for plugin tabs, properties, the ribbon, and some other UI buttons
-- Make icons clickable
+- Edit icons by clicking them
 - Change icons & colors in the same dialog
 - Dynamically change colors with the theme